grpc/grpc-swift/README.md

 ## Examples

 gRPC Swift has a number of tutorials and examples available.
-They are split across two directorys:
+They are split across two directories:

-- [`/Sources/Examples`][examples-in-source] contains examples which do not require additional depenedencies and may be built using the Swift Package Manager.
+- [`/Sources/Examples`][examples-in-source] contains examples which do not require additional dependencies and may be built using the Swift Package Manager.
 - [`/Examples`][examples-out-of-source] contains examples which rely on external dependencies or may not be built by the Swift Package Manager (such